 Found a great champagne at dinner. $52 a bottle -- tastes similar to ones multiple times more — 2 years ago

-Long finish with fine-grained tannins and tangy raspberries.
+Medium plus on the finish with fine grained tannins and tangy cherries.

-Needs 3 hours in the decanter to open up properly, so be patient.
-Will continue to age nicely over the next five to seven years.
+Needs 2 hours to open up properly, so be patient.

-A blend of 52% Cabernet Franc, 39% Cabernet Sauvignon, 4% Malbec, 3% Merlot, and 2% Petit Verdot.
-Aged for 18 months in 80% French oak barrels (30% new) and 20% American oak barrels.
-A small production of only 9 barrels.
+A blend of 52% Cabernet Franc, 39% Cabernet Sauvignon, 4% Malbec, 3% Merlot and 2% Petit Verdot.
+A small production of only 290 cases.
+Aged in French and American oak barrels for 18 months.

 14.5% alcohol by volume.